gigantum/gigantum-cli/README.md

 ## Usage

+### Gigantum Working Directory

+The Gigantum working directory is where all your work is stored on your local filesystem.
+You can interact directly with this directory if you'd like, but it is recommended to use the Gigantum UI as it ensures all activity is properly recorded.

+The Gigantum working directory location changes based on your operating system:

+    - Windows: C:\\Users\<username>\gigantum
+    - OSX: /Users/<username>/gigantum
+    - Linux: /home/<username>/gigantum

+This directory follows a standard directory structure that organizes content by user and namespace.
+A namespace is the "owner" of a LabBook, and typically the creator.
+The working directory is organized as illustrated below:

+    - ~/gigantum
+        - <logged in user's username>
+            - <namespace>
+                - labbooks
+                    - <labbook name>

 ### User Account
 To use the Gigantum application you must have a Gigantum user account.
 When you run the application for the first time, you can register.